Frequently Asked Questions

 Media

-Yes, we have logos, videos, photos to accompany all interviews.
-Please contact our Marketing & Communications Director at media@sheltermovers.com, with “MEDIA REQUEST” in the subject line to ensure a quick response.
+Yes, we have logos, videos, and photos available on our Media Kit page.
+For additional materials, please contact our Marketing & Communications team at media@sheltermovers.com, with “MEDIA REQUEST” in the subject line to ensure a quick response.

 Yes.
-Please contact our Marketing & Communications Director at media@sheltermovers.com, with “MEDIA REQUEST” in the subject line to ensure a quick response.
+Please contact our Marketing & Communications team at media@sheltermovers.com, with “MEDIA REQUEST” in the subject line to ensure a quick response.